-The Certificate Applicant shall deliver the public key in a PKCS#10 CSR or an equivalent method ensuring that the public key has not been altered during transit; and the Certificate Applicant possesses the private key corresponding to the transferred public key.
-The Certificate Applicant will submit the CSR via their online Certificate Requesting Account, which employs two-factor authentication, e.g., a USB token with the account administrator's certificate and a PIN.
+The Certificate Applicant shall deliver the public key in a PKCS#10 CSR or an equivalent method ensuring that the public key has not been altered during transit, and that the Certificate Applicant possesses the private key corresponding to the transferred public key.
+The Certificate Applicant may submit the CSR via their online Certificate Requesting Account, which employs two-factor authentication, e.g., a USB token with the account administrator's certificate and a PIN.
+(This procedure is not applicable to certificate request and issuance processes conducted through interfaces intended for automated clients.).